 Biography

 Hello!
-I’m Caleb, a 21-year-old amateur radio operator from Pennsylvania.
-Licensed as a Technician in early 2023 and quickly upgrading to General just a few months later, I’ve been diving deep into the world of amateur radio ever since.
-Whether it’s making DX contacts, experimenting with digital modes, or introducing more young people to the hobby, I love everything radio has to offer.
-My technology background is entirely self-taught, I've developed skills in computers, Linux, and networking that complement my radio interests.
+I’m Caleb, from the countryside of Chambersburg, Pennsylvania.
+Licensed as a Technician in early 2023 at 19 years old and quickly upgrading to General just a few months later, I’ve been enjoying the world of amateur radio since.
+As everyone says, it’s indeed a rabbit hole!
+Whether it’s making those fun DX contacts, experimenting with cutting-edge digital modes, or introducing more youth or anyone to our amazing hobby/art, I love everything radio has to offer.
+My technology background is entirely self-taught, and I’ve developed great skills in computers, Linux, and networking that perfectly go along with my radio interests.

 Website: KC3VPB.COM